ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 # Stacks and Queues
-A puzzle game based on the mechanics of the abstract data structures Stacks and Queues
+A puzzle game based on the mechanics of the abstract data structures Stacks and Queues.

+# The Game